mightymochi/Godot_Twitch_PubSub/README.md

 ![pubsub signals](https://github.com/mightymochi/Godot_Twitch_PubSub/blob/main/pubsub_signals.PNG)

 ## Step 8
 Run program.
-If everyting was set up and entered properly you should be able to get a feed of bits, points, and subs.
+If everything was set up and entered properly you should be able to get a feed of bits, points, and subs.